lab-cosmo/archived_software-cookbook/COSMO_cookbook/contributing.md

   - ``category``: {``descriptors``, ``models``, ``analysis``, or ``publications``}
   - ``icon``: (optional) name or url of the image to use for the TOC grid.
 If none is provided, we will use the lab-COSMO logo.
   - ``link``: url of the example
-3. Push your example to a new branch called `addition/{your-example-name}` and submit a pull request to `https://github.com/bananenpampe/COSMO_cookbook/pulls`.
+3. Push your example to a new branch called `addition/{your-example-name}` and [submit a pull request](https://github.com/bananenpampe/COSMO_cookbook/pulls).

 You're all set!
 We will regularly check that the url provided remains active, and will ping the `author_email` should the url return a reference error.